 May was pretty mediocre when it came to my savings rate.
-I was expecting June to put me back on the right track as it was a three paycheck month but that didn’t quite work out for me.
+I was expecting June to put me back on the right track.
+It was a three paycheck month after all but that didn’t quite work out for me.

 Getting married is expensive.
-I have a separate post around the cost of engagement rings and marriage that I’ll eventually get around to writing but my recent engagement really sent the savings rate for this month into a tailspin.
+I know as my recent engagement really sent the savings rate for this month into a tailspin.

 June’s expenses ended up being nearly double my average monthly expenses which naturally won’t do great things for a savings rate.

-It was all money well spent though as my fiancee and I found a beautiful engagement ring that she loved and ordered it and put down the first payment for a quaint little wedding venue that we both loved.
+It was all money well spent though as my fiancee and I found a beautiful engagement ring that she loved.
+We ordered that and also put down the first payment for a quaint little wedding venue that we both loved.

-We’ve also been house hunting pretty aggressively these last few weeks and have an offer out on a house right now after missing out on our first offer.
-That means I had additional savings flowing into a future down payment expense that I know is coming in the near term(within the next 12 months at least).
+We’ve also been house hunting pretty aggressively these last few weeks.
+We actually have an offer out on a house right now after missing out on our first offer.
+That means I had additional savings flowing into a future down payment expense that I know is coming in the near term(within the next 12 months maybe).

-All in all, this three month paycheck month wasn’t quite what I expected it to be but it was due to a lot of one time expenses that I’m not too concerned about and see as valuable.
+All in all, this three month paycheck month wasn’t quite what I expected it to be.
+Still, it was due to a lot of one time expenses that I’m not too concerned about and see as valuable.

 Let’s take a look at the gross income breakdown for June.